Skip to main content

 1

-Find the message you want to branch from
+Find the point where you want to fork the conversation.

 2